 In France, everyone is free to choose his/her doctor.
 General practitioners can be consulted for any health problem.
 If your problem is more specific, you can also consult a specialist.
 However, the French healthcare system requires that you first see a general practitioner, who will then prescribe, if necessary, your first consultation with the specialist (with the exception of dentists, ophthalmologists and gynaecologists who may be freely consulted, without a referral).

-In France, there are two types of practitioners (including both general practitioners and specialists):
+In France, there are two types of practitioners (which applies to both, general practitioners and specialists):

 - Médecins conventionnés (“state-certified doctors”): Doctors who have signed an agreement with the Assurance Maladie (French national healthcare system).
 Most doctors in France fall into this category.
-Those persons covered by the French national healthcare system – or a private health insurance scheme based upon the reimbursement rates established by the Assurance Maladie – benefit from a greater rate of reimbursement by consulting this type of practitioner.
+People covered by the French national healthcare system – or a private health insurance scheme based upon the reimbursement rates established by the Assurance Maladie – benefit from a higher rate of reimbursement when consulting this type of practitioner.

 - Médecins non-conventionnés (“non-state-certified doctors”): These doctors have not signed an agreement with the Assurance Maladie.
 You will therefore not be reimbursed by the French national healthcare system when you consult this type of practitioner.
 However, your complementary or private health insurance may cover such consultation.

-In France, medicines can only be purchased at a pharmacy.
+In France, medicine can only be purchased at a pharmacy.
 There are two types of medicine:

-- Over-the-counter drugs: These medicines, sold at the pharmacy, do not require a doctor’s prescription.
+- Over-the-counter drugs: Such medicine, sold at the pharmacy, does not require a doctor’s prescription.
 Your pharmacist can advise you which of these drugs to take, if you are sick or injured but were unable to consult a doctor.
-These medicines are not reimbursed by the Assurance Maladie (French national healthcare system).
-Their price may vary from one pharmacy to another.
+Such medicine will not be reimbursed by the Assurance Maladie (French national healthcare system).
+Its price may vary from one pharmacy to another.

-- Prescription drugs: These medicines can only be purchased at the pharmacy, upon presentation of a doctor's prescription.
+- Prescription drugs: This medicine can only be purchased at the pharmacy upon presentation of a doctor's prescription.
 These drugs are reimbursed by the Assurance Maladie, but the rate of reimbursement varies.